kadalu/kadalu/doc/external-gluster-storage.md

 # Use external gluster volume as PV in kadalu

-If you are having your storage nodes outside of kubernetes cluster, you can still use kadalu.
-We call the `kind` of this setup as 'External' mainly because, the storage server processes are not managed by kadalu operator in this case.
+You can still use kadalu even when you have your storage nodes outside of the kubernetes (k8s) cluster.
+We describe this `kind` of setup as 'External'.
+Such a description is intended to indicate that the storage server processes are not managed by kadalu operator.

 ## Using external gluster in kadalu native way

 In this mode, we expect gluster volume to be created and is in 'Started' state. kadalu storage config takes one of the node IP/hostname, and gluster volume name to use it as the storage for PVs.
-The PVs would be provided as subdirectories, similar to how a PV is created in kadalu native way.
+The PVs would be provided as subdirectories - this is similar to how a PV is created in kadalu native way.

 The best example for this is, what we use in our CI.
 Checkout this